 - If you didn't travel with a loaner device or a new hard drive, format and reinstall the operating system and applications.

 - Change all credentials that you used to access any services.
 Refer to the list you made while traveling to make sure you change them all.
 Remember to pick strong, complex passwords and do not reuse the same password for multiple services.

 - Restore your devices to their pre-travel state.
 Namely, turn off any services that you enabled specifically to facilitate your work while traveling (e.g. remote desktop).

 Loaner Laptop Checkout Service for Faculty

-If you are traveling internationally and need a loaner laptop so that you aren't putting Confidential data at risk, you can contact the ITS Help Desk (email@example.com or 512-475-9400) to arrange for a reservation.
+If you are traveling internationally and need a loaner laptop so that you aren't putting Confidential data at risk, you can contact the ITS Service Desk (email@example.com or 512-475-9400) to arrange for a reservation.
 This service is provided to all active faculty members at no additional cost.